 The "Rotala" asset of natural aquariums

-The Rotala indica is one of the most commonly represented plants in natural aquariums, but also in ponds or tub gardens.
+The Rotala indica is one of the plants commonly found in natural aquariums, as well as in ponds or trashcan gardens.

-Indeed, capable of withstanding -5°C in winter, its base is generally spared from frost if planted deep enough.
-This allows it to sprout beautifully again in the following spring!
+Indeed, able to withstand 5°C in winter, its base is usually spared from frost if planted deep enough.
+This allows it to sprout again even more vigorously the following spring!

 What are its strengths?

-Originating from rice paddies where it is considered a weed, the Rotala indica is therefore easy and quick to grow, low-maintenance, and not very delicate.
+Originating from rice paddies where it is considered a weed, the Rotala indica is therefore easy and quick to grow, undemanding, and hardy.

-Unlike the selected cultivars of many aquarium plants, it is robust and requires no special care: no special substrate, no addition of CO2, no fertilizers, etc.
+Unlike many selected varieties of aquatic plants and roots, it is robust and requires no special care: no special soil, no added CO2, no fertilizer, etc.

-A simple ordinary sand is more than enough for her as she feeds through her leaves.
-Normal lighting suits her, and only water that is too hard can slow her down a bit.
+Ordinary sand is more than enough as it feeds through its leaves.
+Normal lighting suits it well, and only very hard water can slow it down a little.

-Its growth is rapid, and it competes well with algae.
+Its growth is rapid, so it competes well against algae.
 The Rotala indica oxygenates and purifies the entire water column of its nitrates because its vertical stems reach 40 cm or more.
-When it reaches the surface, it can sometimes be seen flowering (pink!), or you can take the opportunity to cut it and replant the cut parts, which will regrow once buried in the sand.
+When it reaches the surface, it can sometimes be seen flowering (pink!), or you can take advantage of this to cut it and replant the cut parts, which will regrow once buried in the sand.

-If you want to obtain a bouquet even more quickly from a few stems, Rotala is incredibly well suited for the layering technique: instead of planting the stems vertically, they are laid horizontally on the sandy bottom, burying some parts just to secure the stem in this position.
-In this case, at each of the nodes (about every centimeter), a new rooted stem will form and grow upwards.
-Thus, dozens of new stems can be obtained quickly.
+If you want to get a bouquet even faster from a few stems, the Rotala is incredibly well suited to the layering technique: instead of planting the stems vertically, lay them horizontally on the sandy bottom, burying some parts just to fix the stem in this position.
+In this case, at each node (about every centimeter), a new rooted stem will form and grow upwards.
+This way, dozens of new stems are quickly obtained.

-Finally and above all: its leaves take on a superb, very natural coppery red as they approach the surface.
-Unlike many aquatic plants, it does this spontaneously, without complicated lighting.
-This gradient from bottom to top allows for relief and creates stunning areas in an aquarium, where they stand out against the rest of the decor.
+Finally and above all: its leaves take on a beautiful natural coppery red as they approach the surface.
+Unlike many floating plants, it does this spontaneously, without complicated lighting.
+This gradient from bottom to top adds depth and creates beautiful zones in an aquarium, where they stand out from the rest of the setting.

-In the pond, the Rotala is one of the oxygenating plants, not heavily consumed by fish.
-Care should be taken to ensure that overly dense floating plants do not deprive it of light, which would be a shame.
+In ponds, the Rotala is one of the oxygenating plants, little eaten by fish.
+Care must be taken that overly dense floating plants do not deprive it of light, which would be a pity.

-The herbaceous beds she forms, flexible yet dense, are a perfect refuge for the fry.
+The meadows it forms, flexible yet dense, are a perfect refuge for fry.

-To be informed about the release of future articles, be sure to sign up for the free mailing list at the bottom of this page!
+To be informed of future article releases, be sure to sign up for the free mailing list at the bottom of this page!

 1 comment